threader/PC-Tuning/docs/configure-amd.md

     - See [media/replace-ccc2_install-example.png](../media/replace-ccc2_install-example.png)

-- Open device manager and install the driver by right clicking the display adapter, browse my computer for driver software & select the driver folder.
+- Open device manager & install the driver by right clicking the display adapter, browse my computer for driver software & select the driver folder.

-- Once the driver has installed, extract ``ccc2_install.exe`` with 7-Zip and run ``.\CN\cnext\cnext64\ccc-next64.msi`` to install the radeon software control panel.
+- Once the driver has installed, extract ``ccc2_install.exe`` with 7-Zip & run ``.\CN\cnext\cnext64\ccc-next64.msi`` to install the radeon software control panel.

 - Ensure to disable the bloat AMD services in win + r, ``services.msc``.